dwadden/commboard/README.md

 # Wedjat

 Wedjat is an app designed to help individuals with disabilities to interact with a computer.
-This readme is intended for developers interested in extending Wedjat.
-If you are a interested in downloading Wedjat and using it, there is more information for you in the docs folder.

 ## Installation